cometdlut/cracktip-detector/README.md

 ## Usage and Examples
 ### Step 0: Prepare a video

-Click on this image will play the youtube video
+We first recorded a video of the wedge test experiment (click on the image below will play the youtube video)

 [![Recorded video for Wedge Test Analysis](https://img.youtube.com/vi/0GRP7BRfZc8/0.jpg)](https://www.youtube.com/watch?v=0GRP7BRfZc8)